wwarthen/RomWBW/ReadMe.txt

 Note that Phillip Stevens has also ported FreeRTOS to run under RomWBW.
 FreeRTOS is not provided in the RomWBW distribution, but is available from Phillip.

+Transferring Files

+Transferring files between your modern computer and your RomWBW system can be achieved in a variety of ways.
+The most common of these are described below.
+All of these have a certain degree of complexity and I encourage new users to use the available community forums to seek assistance as needed.

+Serial Port Transfers

+RomWBW provides an serial file transfer program called XModem that has been adapted to run under RomWBW hardware.
+The program is called XM and is on your ROM disk as well as all of the pre-built disk images.

+You can type XM by itself to get usage information.
+In general, you will run XM with parameters to indicate you want to send or receive a file on your RomWBW system.
+Then, you will use your modern computers terminal program to complete the process.

+The XM application generally tries to detect the hardware you are using and adapt to it.
+However, you must ensure that you have a realiable serial connection.
+You must also ensure that the speed of the connection is not too fast for XModem to handle.
+Alternatively, you can ensure that hardware flow control is working properly.

+There is an odd interaction between XModem and partner terminal programs that can occur.
+Essentially, after launching XM, you must start the protocol on your modern computer fairly quickly (usually about 20 seconds or so).
+So, if you do not pick a file on your modern computer quickly enough, you will find that the transfer completes about 16K, then hangs.
+The interaction that casuses this is beyond the scope of this document.

+Disk Image Transfers

+It is possible to pass disk images between your RomWBW system and your modern computer.
+This assumes you have an appropriate media slot on your modern computer for the media you want to use (CF Card, SD Card, or floppy drive).

+The general process to get files from your modern computer to a RomWBW computer is:

+1. Use cpmtools on your modern computer to create a RomWBW CP/M filesystem image.
+2. Insert your RomWBW media (CF Card, SD Card, or floppy disk) in your modern computer.
+3. Use a disk imaging tool to copy the RomWBW filesystem image onto the media.
+4. Move the media back to the RomWBW computer.

+This process is a little complicated, but it has the benefit of allowing you to get a lot of files over to your RomWBW system quickly and with little change of corruption.

+The process can be run in reverse to get files from your RomWBW computer to a modern computer.

+The exact use of these tools is a bit too much for this document, but the tools are all included in the RomWBW distribution along with usage documents.

+Note that the build scripts for RomWBW create the default disk images supplied with RomWBW.
+It is relatively easy to customize the contents of the disk images that are part of RomWBW.
+This is described in more detail in the Source\Images driectory of the distribution.

+FAT Filesystem Transfers

+RomWBW provides a mechanism that allows it to read and write files on an FAT formatted disk.
+This means that you can generally use your modern computer to make an SD Card or CF Card with a standard FAT32 filesystem on it, then place that media in your RomWBW computer and read/write the files.

+When formatting the media on your modern computer, but sure to pick the FAT filesystem.
+NTFS and other filesystems will not work.

+On your RomWBW computer you can use the FAT application to access the FAT media.
+The FAT application allows you to read files, write files, list a directory, and erase files on the FAT media.
+It can handle subdirectories as well.
+It will only see 8.3 character filenames however.
+Longer filenames will show up as a truncated version.

+The FAT application is not on your ROM disk because it is too large to fit.
+You will find it on all of the pre-built disk images as well as in the Binary\Apps directory of the distribution.

+For advanced users, it is possible to create a hybrid disk that contains CP/M slices at the beginning and a FAT filesystem after.
+Such a hybrid disk can be used to boot an operating system and still have access to FAT files on the FAT portion of the disk.
+David Reese has prepared a document describing how to do this.
+It is called “SC126_How-To_No_2_Preparing_an_SD_Card_for_Use_with_SC126_Rev_1-5.pdf” and can be found in the Doc\Contrib directory of the distribution.

+Startup Command Processing

+Each of the operating system supported by RomWBW provide a mechanism to run commands at boot.
+This is similar to the AUTOEXEC.BAT files from MS-DOS.

+With the exception of ZPM3, all operating system will look for a file called PROFILE.SUB on the system drive at boot.
+If it is found, it will be processed as a standard CP/M submit file.
+You can read about the use of the SUBMIT facility in the CP/M manuals included in the RomWBW distribution.

+In the case of ZPM3, the file called STARTZPM.COM will be run at boot.
+To customize this file, you use the ZCPR ALIAS facility.
+You will need to refer to ZCPR documentation for more information on the ALIAS facility.

+Note that automatic startup processing generally requires booting to a disk drive.
+Since the ROM disk is not writable, there is no simple way to add/edit a PROFILE.SUB file there.
+If you want to customize your ROM and add a PROFILE.SUB file to the ROM Disk, it will work, but is a lot harder than using a boot disk.

 ROM Customization